AbderrahmaneGuerinik/spam-ham-detector/README.md

 # 🧠 Spam/Ham Message Detector – NLP with Transformers & Streamlit

-This project is a simple web interface to classify messages as spam or ham messgaes using ML and NLP techniques.
+This project is a simple web interface to classify messages as spam or ham using ML and NLP techniques.

 ---
 ## 📸 Screenshot